 Mostly though, Tracy believes in integration of not only the Corny Collins show, she believes all people of all races deserve the same chances and she fights for it to the point of losing her own freedom.
 Still, she is a woman who stands by her convictions and Tracy does not stop until the goal is reached and the Corny Collins show is finally integrated.

 Some strong women aren’t strong from the get go but evolve into the powerful femmes we love.
 This is the case with Edna Turnblad, Tracy’s mother.
 Edna hasn’t left the house in years and her growing weight makes her afraid of what people will think.
 Tracy convinces her to leave their home and stop outside into the 60s and when she does her transformation is instantaneous.

-Edna goes from a shrinking violet into a fierce lioness who challenges Velma Von Tussle at every curve and gets her daughter a better contract with Mr. Pinky when Tracy becomes the spokeswoman for the Hefty Hideaway.
+Edna goes from a shrinking violet into a fierce lioness who challenges Velma Von Tussle at every turn and gets her daughter a better contract when Tracy becomes the spokeswoman for the Hefty Hideaway.
 She dances in a miniskirt and exemplifies power in the end.